Functional Medicine for Anxiety & Depression

 Understanding Depression and Your Health

-Functional medicine provides us with the ability to assess and address complex issues within the body that directly impact symptoms such as depression and anxiety.
+Functional medicine provides us with the ability to assess and address complex issues within the body that directly impact symptoms such as extreme sadness and anxiety.
 Our treatment method is designed to identify the exact health issues you are facing and implementing effective treatments that will help.
-We find the following conditions are tied to an increased risk of anxiety and depression in women:
+We find the following conditions are tied to an increased risk of anxiety and more in women:

 - Oxidative stress